VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. check that the system does not allow duplicate phone numbers for a contact.
 2. Check that the system does not allow duplicate addresses for a contact.
+3. Verify how the system behaves when trying to add a contact with a phone number that already exists in the address book.
+4. Verify how the system behaves when trying to add a contact with an address that already exists in the address book.

 ---

 ## 7. As a user I want to be able to view all my contacts in the address book so that I can see how many people I know